Separation & Divorce FAQs

 Of course!
 We have worked with many queer couples.
 This is a safe space.

-+ I've heard mediation is the most efficient way of handling separation.
+I've heard family mediation is the most efficient way of handling marital separation.
 Is that true?

 You can start gathering your financial information.
 You don't need to have all of the documents ready before starting family mediation but it can save you some time during the process if you are fairly organized.
 We've prepared a Financial Disclosure Checklist to help you get organized.